-Please note that work worth at least 25% of the course should be completed, marked, and returned by the final date (Tuesday, 6 November) to withdraw from the course without academic penalty.
-Students who miss the test or more than one quiz for reasons beyond their control should contact the instructor as soon as possible to arrange to write a make-up.
-Assignments will not normally be accepted after the due date; students unable to hand in the assignments in time for reasons beyond their control should contact the instructor the instructor as soon as possible.
+Please note that work worth at least 25% of the course should be completed, marked, and returned by the final date (Tuesday, 10 November) to withdraw from the course without academic penalty.
+Students who miss more than one quiz or assignment for reasons beyond their control should contact the instructor as soon as possible to arrange to write a make-up.
+Quizzes and assignments will only be accepted after they are due at the instructor's sole discretion; students unable to hand them in on time for reasons beyond their control should contact the instructor as soon as possible.